sd17spring/sd17spring.github.io/_toolboxes/image-processing.md

 paper](https://www.cs.cmu.edu/~efros/courses/LBMV07/Papers/viola-cvpr-01.pdf)
 that introduced the method if you'd like to learn more.

-In order to load the face detector, you will have to load an XML file that describes the faces the detector is looking for: `haarcascade_frontalface_alt.xml`.
-You can download the file directly [here](https://raw.githubusercontent.com/Itseez/opencv/master/data/haarcascades/haarcascade_frontalface_alt.xml)).
+In order to load the face detector, you will have to load `haarcascade_frontalface_alt.xml`, an XML file that describes the faces the detector is looking for.
+You can download the file directly [here](https://raw.githubusercontent.com/Itseez/opencv/master/data/haarcascades/haarcascade_frontalface_alt.xml).

-To detect faces, before you start grabbing frames from the video, instantiate the face detector.
+To detect faces, *before you start grabbing frames from the video*, instantiate the face detector.
 Use the filepath of where you put the XML file, the location below would be in your Downloads folder.

     face_cascade = cv2.CascadeClassifier('~/Downloads/haarcascade_frontalface_alt.xml')